 Conclusion

-We need to understand that the –save option in npm install is now an optional flag however it’s always good to know about it as it’s the default option after npm version 5.0.0.
-Secondly, it forms the basis of understanding other types of save options such as save-dev, save-prod, etc which are useful when building scalable Node applications.
+But it is still worth learning as it forms the basis of understanding other types of -save options such as –save-dev, –save-prod, etc which are still useful when building scalable Node applications.

 Wondering what to read next?
 Learn about the use of tilde(~) and caret (^) in package.json.